simlu/xmonad/programs/vmware-tools.md

 ```

 ## Configure Autostart
 Autostart should work.

-To enable copy+paste run
+To enable copy+paste the following command must be run after xmonad is started

 ```
 /usr/bin/vmware-user-suid-wrapper
 ```

+This should happen automatically.

 ## Uninstall
 If you want to uninstall VMware Tools again, run: